 Make sure to check your primer for proper dry-time, and allow your piece to fully dry prior to applying paint.

 Step 4: Paint

-Once your primer is dry, you can start painting your piece.
-I highly recommend using a sanding block on your piece prior to painting (220 grit).
-This ensures a smooth surface.
-Simply rub the sanding block on the piece and wipe away any dust with a microfiber dust cloth or damp cloth.
+Prior to painting, I highly recommend using a sanding block on your piece (220 grit).
+This ensures a smooth surface for your paint.
+Simply rub the sanding block on the piece and wipe away any dust with a microfiber dust mitt or damp cloth.
 (If you use a damp cloth, make sure to dry your piece before painting.)

 I typically apply two coats of paint, but three may be necessary if you are painting a lighter color over a darker one.
 I recommend using the sanding block before you paint on a new coat, removing any dust after sanding as this ensures a smooth surface on the finished project.